Batman: Hush: Plot

 Dick Grayson returns to Gotham City for Elliot's funeral.
 Batman tells him of his suspicions that some mastermind is behind all his enemies behaving so out of character.
 Behind the scenes, a man with a bandaged face appears at all of the crime scenes, and seems to be orchestrating the plot.
 He comes to be referred to as Hush.

 After foiling an armored car robbery by the Riddler, Nightwing and Batman discover evidence that Ra's al Ghul is also involved in what Batman has come to think of as a grand plot.
-Batman kidnaps Ra's' daughter Talia and leaves Catwoman to guard her while he seeks out Ra's, who tells Batman that someone from his past has used one of the Lazarus Pits.
-Catwoman is overpowered by Lady Shiva who has been sent to rescue Talia, but Talia knocks Shiva out and helps Catwoman recover from the attack, later relating these events to Batman.
+Batman kidnaps Ra's' daughter Talia and leaves Catwoman to guard her while he seeks out Ra's, who reveals that someone from Bruce's past has used one of the Lazarus Pits.
+Catwoman is overpowered by Lady Shiva who has been sent to rescue Talia, but Talia knocks Shiva out and helps Catwoman recover from the attack.
 Returning to Gotham, Batman finds Catwoman being attacked by a delusional Huntress.
-Batman is able to have her knocked out.
-He then encounters the cause of the Huntress' attack, the Scarecrow, but he overpowers him in a graveyard.
-He discovers that the current Robin, Tim Drake, has been captured by the former second Robin, Jason Todd, who had previously perished during the events of the 1988 storyline "Batman: A Death in the Family".
-While fighting Jason, it becomes apparent that Clayface is mimicking the identity of Jason.
+Batman manages to have her knocked out.
+He then encounters the cause of the Huntress' attack, the Scarecrow, but overpowers him in a graveyard.
+He discovers that the current Robin, Tim Drake, has been captured by the former second Robin, Jason Todd, who had previously perished.
+In the ensuing fight, it becomes apparent that Clayface is mimicking the identity of Jason.

 Batman then finds a device planted in his computer, which lead him to seek his old friend (and trusted mechanic) Harold.
-He has a late-night meeting with Harold, who has been missing since the times of the 1999 "No Man's Land" storyline.
+He has a late-night meeting with Harold, who has been missing for some time.
 Harold admits that someone had treated his disfigured condition in exchange for planting that device, but he is shot and killed by Hush before he can name the mastermind.
 Thomas Elliot is discovered to be the trigger-man, and the face behind the bandages of the mastermind (it is later implied that Clayface had been mimicking Elliot when he appeared to be killed).
 Elliot held a grudge against the Wayne family since Batman's father, Dr. Thomas Wayne, had saved the life of Elliot's mother after a motor vehicle accident; Elliot had sabotaged his parents' vehicle in order to gain their inheritance, and considered Bruce's father as the one who did not allow his plan to be completed.
 In the ensuing confrontation, Elliot is shot by the reborn Harvey Dent and plummets into the water, with Batman never having a chance to unmask him (it is only assumed it is Thomas Elliot).
 His body is unable to be recovered.